wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 # dotnetcoreDynamicJSON-RPC
 ## A .NET Core class intended to enable simple, dynamic wrapping of JSON RPC calls to Bitcoin, Elements, Lightning daemons etc.

+### Status

 Runs on Windows, Linux, Mac using the .NET Core cross-platform application framework.

-### Status

 Working example using [Bitcoin](https://github.com/bitcoin/bitcoin) as the RPC target (see Program.cs).

 Currently working on adding [Elements](https://elementsproject.org/) example use then i'll see how it works with [c-lightning](https://github.com/ElementsProject/lightning).

-### Important Files
+Important Files:

 **dotnetcoreDynamicJSON-RPC.cs** - the actual code you can copy into your own project to wrap RPC calls.